-Congratulations on joining Ring Neighborhood!
+Congratulations on joining Ring Neighborhoods!

 You've taken a big step forward in securing your neighborhood.
 Once you've installed your Ring app and set up your Ring device, be sure to take a trip through Ring Neighborhoods.

 At Ring, our mission is to reduce crime in neighborhoods and make neighborhoods safer.
 Ring Neighborhoods expands the Ring of Security from your home to your neighborhood by letting you easily share and communicate with your neighbors about crime and safety, so you have up-to-date local crime data at your fingertips.
-We believe that knowledge and communication fosters stronger and safer communities.
+We believe that knowledge and communication foster stronger and safer communities.
 Together, we can make our neighborhoods better places to live for our families, friends and neighbors.

 Here's how to get started with Ring Neighborhoods.